-The reason the 17th Ordnance Company was created appears to be tied to the First Tank Group.
-There are at least two stories of how the tank group ended up in the Philippines.
+The reason the 17th Ordnance Company was created appears to be tied to the First Tank Group, and there are at least two stories of how the tank group ended up in the Philippines.
 In the first story, the decision to send the 192nd and 194th Tank Battalions overseas was the result of an event that happened earlier in 1941.
 According to this story, a squadron of American fighters was flying over Lingayen Gulf, in the Philippines, when one of the pilots, who was flying at a lower altitude, noticed something odd.
 He took his plane down and identified a flagged buoy in the water and saw another in the distance.
 He came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of Taiwan which had a large radio transmitter.
 The squadron continued its flight plan south to Mariveles and returned to Clark Field.
 When the planes landed, it was too late to do anything that day.

 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck covering something – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.